tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/操作指南/专用通道/申请专用通道_intl_en.md

 </tr>
 <tr>
 <td>Tencent Cloud Secondary IP</td>
 <td>Enter the secondary IP address of the connection on the Tencent Cloud side.
+The secondary IP will be automatically used to ensure the normal operation of your business when the Tencent Cloud primary IP fails and becomes unavailable.
 This field is not supported when the mask of the secondary IP address is 30 or 31.</td>
 </tr>
 <tr>
 <td>CPE Peer IP</td>
-<td>Configure the connection IP address on the user (or carrier) side.</td>
+<td>Configure the connection IP address on the user (or ISP) side.</td>
 </tr>
 <tr>
 <td>Routing Mode</td>